NVIDIA AI Bootcamp

 About this Course

+This will be the first time Nvidia’s Deep Learning Institute (DLI) is offering this class in a public setup.
 The bar for what AI-powered agents can do has been steadily rising over the past few years, and new innovations allow them to not only engage in conversations but also utilize tools, conduct research, and execute on complex objectives at scale.
 This course empowers you to develop sophisticated agent systems that can execute on deep thought, research, software calling, and distributed operation.
 Throughout the course, you’ll gain hands-on experience in designing agents that efficiently retrieve and refine information, intelligently route queries, and execute tasks concurrently using orchestration tools like LangGraph and sound software engineering practices.
 By the end of the course, you will have a solid foundation in agent architectures and will be able to construct interesting agent-like integrations to complement your existing workflows and software stacks.

 Course Details